 All 2021 F-150 Tremors are SuperCrew models with a 5.5-foot bed, and each has a Raptor-style skidplate, off-road running boards, a unique hood, and a grille with bright orange trim.
 The Tremor is powered by Ford’s twin-turbo EcoBoost 3.5-liter V6.
 Standard off-road assists include enhanced Trail Control, Trail One-Pedal Drive, and Trail Turn Assist.

 - Towing, payload, and power are best in class

 - All-new interior more functional and more luxurious

 - Compelling hybrid powertrain joins the lineup

-- Innovative features include onboard generator, advanced safety
+- Innovative features include an onboard generator

 - Wide range of configurations and trim levels

 - All-new Raptor arrives in the summer